sieve-project/sieve/test-script/README.md

 ### How to run
 1. Finish the learning mode and generate all the test configs on a master node(could be any worker node)
 2. Create a file called `hosts` under this test-script directory and list all the node's address.
 Except for this master node, write `:` to indicate that this is a local node.
+An example of a `hosts` file:
+    ```
+    :
+    ubuntu@vm1.com
+    ubuntu@vm2.com
+    ```
-2. On this master node's test-script directory, run:
+3. On this master node's test-script directory, run:
     `bash runtest.sh`
     If you want to pull from your own docker repo, modify the first step in the runtest.sh to add `-d ${DOCKERREPO}` to the python command.